-This could be down to the attachment in early childhood to the narcissists primarily caregivers.
+This could be down to the attachment in early childhood to the narcissists, primarily caregivers.

 As a narcissist parent relates to the children as an extension of themselves.
 So the child is never seen for who they are, but for what they can provide for the parent.
 Often the child is made to feel more of a friend as they grow, then taking over the parental role as the child has to comfort the parent, regulating the parent’s emotions, so the child’s self-development is slowed as they have to meet the narcissistic parent’s needs.

-repeatedly putting the child down and not allowing the child to express their true sense of self.
+This happens either by the parent, making the child the scapegoat, repeatedly putting the child down and not allowing the child to express their true sense of self.
 If they are crushed and criticised at every turn, they will become vulnerable, so the child grows to believe they are not important.
 They then start to hide these feelings burying them deep within themselves to protect themselves from feeling hurt.
-Through being ignored and receiving constant criticism and humiliation, or they are ignored because they don’t conform. they may develop narcissist personality disorder to cope and feel better within themselves, or they may turn into a greater empathetic person knowing how much it hurts, wanting to protect others, often becoming a people pleaser for fear of rejection.
+Through being ignored and receiving constant criticism and humiliation, or they are ignored because they don’t conform.
+They may develop narcissist personality disorder to cope and feel better within themselves, or they may turn into a greater empathetic person knowing how much it hurts, wanting to protect others, often becoming a people pleaser for fear of rejection.

-Or making the child the golden child, idolising them, making them believe they are better than all others, so the narcissist forces them into hobbies that the narcissist enjoys, not allowing the child to develop the sense of what the child enjoys, with excessive praise for achieving and beating all others, the excessive criticism when they fail to hit the top mark.
+Or making the child the golden child, idealising them, making them believe they are better than all others, so the narcissist forces them into hobbies that the narcissist enjoys, not allowing the child to develop the sense of what the child enjoys, with excessive praise for achieving and beating all others, and the excessive criticism when they fail to hit the top mark.
 They also often ignore the child when the child is unable to reach the narcissist expectations.
 They may grow with great empathy towards others as they know how others feel, or with the narcissistic personality disorder.

 Or the forgotten child, often given no encouragement, no support, ignored completely and left to do as they please, neglected in many ways.
 Again they may grow with greater empathy towards others, or with more narcissistic traits towards others.

 The parent may burden the child with all the parent’s problems, so the child almost becomes a counsellor to the parent.
-Or constantly put down the other parent to the child, all messing with the child’s true sense of reality.
+Or continuously put down the other parent to the child, all messing with the child’s true sense of reality.